-In-house coding is used to construct the indicators included in the Civil Liberties Dataset (Skaaning 2008; Møller and Skaaning 2014b); the NELDA data set (Hyde and Marinov 2014 OR 12); the LIED data (Skaaning, Gerring and Bartusevicius 2015); the Media Freedom Data (Whitten-Woodring and Van Belle (2014; 2017); and the Polity IV project (Marshall, Gurr and Jaggers 2015).
-Moreover, measures of this kind are the main sources for the Human Rights Protection scores by Fariss (2014) and the Judicial Independence scores by Linzer and Staton (2015), both of which are composite measures constructed by combining information from extant data sets.
+In-house coding is used to construct the indicators included in CLD (Skaaning 2008; Møller and Skaaning 2014b); the Bjørnskov-Rode Regime Data (Bjørnskov and Rode 2018); LIED (Skaaning, Gerring and Bartusevičius 2015); MFD (Whitten-Woodring and Van Belle (2014; 2017); Polity IV (Marshall, Gurr and Jaggers 2015) and PTS (Wood and Gibney 2010).

-CLD, NELDA, LIED and the Media Freedom Data draw on information found in written sources, such as electoral observation reports, human rights reports, academic volumes and articles, and information from news media.
+The CLD, BRRD, LIED and MFD data sets draw on information found in written sources, such as electoral observation reports, human rights reports, academic volumes and articles, and information from news media.
 The relevant information is then transformed into indicator scores following the specific guidelines used for each data set.
 All of these data sets are supplemented by systematic inter-coder reliability tests that generally indicate very high reproducibility.

-The remaining indicators rely on observational data compiled by V-Dem, UNESCO, FAO, Gapminder, Global Health Data exchange (GHDx) and the Inter-Parliamentary Union (IPU).
+The remaining indicators rely on observational data compiled by V-Dem, UNESCO, FAO, Global Health Data exchange (GHDx) and the UN Statistics Division.